mkhalil1998/EC601_Group_Project/README.md

 **VQA Sprint 2**
 -----------------

 Were able to sucessfully train three models, one of which is the state of the art models and show the training and validation results.
 Also some testing was done to understand the flexibilities of the model being trained.
+Visit [VQA-Sprint2.pdf](https://github.com/mkhalil1998/EC601_Group_Project/blob/main/VQA-Sprint2.pdf) for more details.

 **VQA Sprint 3**
 -----------------

-Were able to sucessfully train three models, one of which is the state of the art models and show the training and validation results.
-Also some testing was done to understand the flexibilities of the model being trained.
+Reformatted VizWiz data set to fit the structure of VQA v2 as well as reformatted VQA v2 data set to fit the structure of VizWiz.
+We then trained and validated the VizWiz data on one of our models.
+Finally, continued working on the state of the art model VinVL .Visit [VQA-Sprint3.pdf](https://github.com/mkhalil1998/EC601_Group_Project/blob/main/VQA-Sprint3.pdf) for more details.